Can a will and health care power of attorney executed in West Virginia be admitted for probate and decisions in North Carolina?

 2. Key Points to Remember

-• North Carolina admits wills validly executed in any other state.
+- North Carolina generally recognizes wills validly executed in another state if they satisfy applicable choice-of-law rules.
 (N.C.G.S.
 Chapter 31)

-• You must file the original or certified copy of the out-of-state will with the clerk of superior court.
+- You must file the original will, or a duly authenticated copy if the will has been probated elsewhere, with the clerk of superior court.

-• Health care power of attorney documents from other states are valid if they meet the signing state’s rules.
+- Health care power of attorney documents from other states are generally valid if they satisfy applicable execution-law rules.
 (N.C.G.S.
-Chapter 32A)
+Chapter 32C)

-• Health care providers will confirm the document’s validity and current status before honoring it.
+- Health care providers may confirm the document’s validity and current status before honoring it.

 Admitting out-of-state estate planning documents in North Carolina can save time, reduce stress, and protect your family’s wishes.
 If you need help probating a West Virginia will or using a health care power of attorney here, our team at Pierce Law Group will guide you through each step.